Can a CEO Work 8 Hours a Week? Yes, and Here’s How I Did It…

 One exercise we had to do involved tallying up how many free days we had taken in the last year.
 Why?
 Because they said we needed to learn to “create space” in our lives.
 And to create that space, we had to give ourselves a break and some time off.

-Over time, the mental exercise of “creating space” allowed me to figure out what was important in my life, then outsource the rest.
+Over time, the mental exercise of “creating space” allowed me to figure out what was important in my life, and then outsource the rest.

 Third, I started listening to productivity geniuses like Michael Hyatt.
 Highly productive entrepreneurs aren’t born that way, Hyatt says.
 They learn to become ultra-productive by mastering their environments.